• Skip to primary navigation

 • Measure how far the catapult travels if you push it down as far as possible.

-• How could you measure how high they go?
+• How can you measure how high the pants travel?

-• Does a ping pong ball, paper or cloth pant travel the furthest?
+• Does a ping pong ball, paper or cloth pants travel the furthest?
 Why do you think this is?

 • What would happen if you made the pants lighter or heavier?